-Resolution 3 deals with the declaration of a final dividend of 33.25 cent per ordinary share for the year ended 31 December 2013.
+Resolution 3 deals with the declaration of a final dividend of 34.0 cent per ordinary share for the year ended 31 December 2014.

 Resolution 4 deals with the approval of the Report on Directors' Remuneration.
-This Report is set out on pages 35 to 43 of the Annual Report and it has been the practice of the Board since 2010 to put the Report on Directors' Remuneration to a shareholder vote.
+This Report is set out on pages 31 to 39 of the Annual Report and it has been the practice of the Board since 2010 to put the Report on Directors' Remuneration to a shareholder vote.
 Shareholders should note that there is no legal obligation on the Company to put such a resolution to Shareholders.
 While it is therefore an "advisory" resolution and not binding on the Company, the Board recognises that the tabling of such a resolution is best practice in this area and is an acknowledgement of Shareholders' rights to have a "say on pay".

 Resolution 5 deals with the proposed re-election of all of the Directors.
 The Board has adopted the practice that all Directors will submit themselves for re-election at each Annual General Meeting.
 This was done for the first time in 2011.
-Biographies of all the Directors are set out on pages 26 to 27 of the Annual Report in the Corporate Governance Section.
-Each of the Directors brings to the Board substantial and relevant business experience.
+Biographies of all the Directors are set out on pages 22 to 23 of the Annual Report in the Corporate Governance Section.
+A formal evaluation of the performance of each of the Directors has been undertaken.
+I can confirm that each of the Directors continues to perform effectively and demonstrates commitment to the role.